18F/federalist-content-guide/index.md

 title: Introduction
 ---

-This guide helps writers who are using the Federalist platform create departmental websites and share information about your team’s research.
+This guide helps writers who are using the Federalist platform to create departmental websites and share information about your team’s research.

 In each section, we outline strategies for conveying information in a way that is both actionable and accessible, so that other groups can learn and apply it to their own work.